How Abortion Laws in New Zealand Force Women to Lie

 New Zealand Students Can Buy Beers With Rats

 For centuries New Zealand flightless birds and slow-moving reptiles lived without fear of native predators.
 This golden era ended when the British showed up on rat-infested ships.
-Now rats are the key player in the destruction of native forestry.
+Now rats are the key player in the destruction of the country's forestry.